Grave error: Suspected tomb raiders actually BMX bandits

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Dunedin police have rustled a pair of suspected grave robbers who turned out to to be building a BMX jump.
+Police have rustled a pair of suspected grave robbers who turned out to be building a BMX jump.

-Senior Sergeant Anthony Bond said police received calls from multiple members of the public advising that there were two men digging up graves in the Green Island Cemetery about 7pm yesterday.
+Senior Sergeant Anthony Bond said police received calls from multiple members of the public advising that there were two men digging up graves in the Green Island Cemetery in Dunedin about 7pm on Sunday.

 Upon arrival at the cemetery, police located a 13-year-old and a 14-year-old with shovels, he said.

-The pair were making BMX jumps out of the dirt and were given advice around choosing a more appropriate place to be digging, Snr Sgt Bond said.
+The pair were making BMX jumps out of the dirt and were given advice around choosing a more appropriate place to be digging, Bond said.